kevinstarmack/Senior-Design/ProfessionalBio.md

   * Sole programmer for an XY gantry system used to plot hysteresis of Balluff sensors
   * In charge of requirements, both software and hardware, for the XY gantry system
   * Assisting programmers with integrating our devices into their systems
+  * Trained Balluff's sales team on how to use new products and what makes them new and improved

  __Skills/Expertise Areas:__